 Once you’ve segmented your market, you might look to target a segment – targeting itself is the action of looking at an already defined market segment and asking yourself how you can reach them specifically.

-One way to better explain the how segmentation and targeting are different but work together is via the STP model.
+One way to better explain how segmentation and targeting are different but work together is via the STP marketing model.

 STP (Segmentation, Targeting, Positioning) is a three-step approach that combines each of the above practices to hone in and successfully market to consumers.

 - First, we segment the audience using market segmentation practices.